ExpiredTapWater/INF2004-Project-P3A/README.md

             └── lwipopts.h      # Related headers (No need to touch)
         └── sensors             # Code to support network functions └── encoder.c       # For encoder functions
+            └── interrupts.c    # Not a sensor but consolidates the setup of all GPIO interrupts and callbacks └── ultrasonic.c    # Code for the HC-SR04 ultrasonic sensor └── sensor.h        # Headers used for most sensors